OliFryser/AIGS-Castle-Generation/README.md

 2. Run ``conda env create -f environment.yml`` or ``conda env update -f environment.yml``, if you have already created the environment.
 3. Run ``conda activate fortify``.

-## Ask supervisor

-- How do we manage castle growth - limiting how far it can grow?
-Do not place outside range?
-- Starting point - Keep block or predefined?

-- MaxFitness
-- Coverage
-- QD-score - Average fitness of everything in archive

-- 10x10 archive - can visualize
-- 1000 iterations

 ## TODO for map elite

 ### TODO Oliver